iDharshan/ScrapInspectionViT-FastAPI-6C102K/Readme.md

 - **Accuracy**: 99.56% on the test set
 - **Model Source**: Fine-tuned on `iDharshan/vit-base-patch16-224-SIViT` (Hugging Face)

 > ⚠️ **Note**: The fine-tuned model weights are not included in this repository due to their size.
-Refer to the DOES dataset documentation or contact the maintainers for access to the model weights.
+Refer to the huggingface repository or contact the maintainers for access to the model weights.

 ## Contributing
 We welcome contributions to enhance this project!
 To contribute: